-Bundling insurance products is straightforward.
+Bundling your home and auto insurance products is straightforward.
 Contact your new insurance company and explain the situation.
 You can cancel your current insurance policy immediately or wait for the policy to expire.

 If you’re canceling your previous insurance immediately, make sure you’re aware of cancelation fees.
 Sometimes, cancelation fees can wipe out any savings from bundling.

-Many people are unaware of the items that can be bundled together into one insurance company.
-Most of the major insurance companies in the United States offer a full suite of insurance products.
-They don’t just specialize in auto insurance.
-Some of the policies you can bundle together with a single insurer include:
+Many people are unaware of the insurance products that can be bundled together into one insurance company.
+Many of the major insurance companies in the United States offer a full suite of insurance products.
+They don’t just specialize in auto insurance and home insurance.
+Some of the other policies you can bundle together with a single insurer include:

-Final Word On Bundling Your Home And Car Policies…
+Final Word on Bundling Your Home and Car Insurance Policies